What a year it has been!

 The Cliffs of Moher are jagged, tall cliffs at the edge of the shore for a few miles in each direction.
 The drop-offs from these cliffs are a few hundred feet and when combined with the strong winds and thick clouds that frequent this area, it can lead to dangerous situations if not hiked with caution.

 While most tourists hang around the main entrance to these cliffs, the better views are located after a 30-minute hike in either direction.
-As a tip, the further you hike, the thinner the crowds and more enjoyable the views will get.
+As a tip, the further you hike, the thinner the crowds and the more enjoyable the views will get.

 After hiking around these cliffs for a few hours don’t forget to enjoy that Guinness as a reward!